-Pass Certificate in Foundation Studies / Access Course (appropriate science disciplines only) with an overall average of at least 65% including 65% in each level 3 module.
+Pass science-based Access course with an overall mark of at least 65% including 65% in each level 3 module.

-Candidates must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass in English Language at grade C or above (or equivalent).
-Also, candidates must hold a GCSE pass in Mathematics at grade C or above (or equivalent) and GCSE Double Award Science (or equivalent) is also required.
+You must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass in English Language and Maths at grade C (grade4) or above (or equivalent).
+GCSE Double Award Science at grade CC or above (or equivalent) is also required.